“First Nation Food Sovereignty” Documentary

 It is culture, identity, memory, belonging, and sovereignty.

-This documentary series explores the stories, knowledge, and strengths of First Nations communities — told by those living it.
+This documentary explores the stories, knowledge, and strengths of First Nations communities – told by us Mob.
 Through conversations with Elders, growers, hunters, cooks, young leaders, and families, we look at how food connects us to land, kinship, wellbeing, and future generations.

 Food Security is a Sovereignty Issue

-This film amplifies the solutions our people are already leading — and strengthens our commitment to raising awareness to recognise and enshrine Food Equity as a Closing the Gap target.
+This film amplifies the solutions our people are already leading and strengthens our commitment to advocating for Food Equity to be recognised as a Closing the Gap target.
+(We acknowledge that while targets are not the sole solution, they are a vital starting point.)

 System Change Starts with What We See, Feel, and Value